-Each report card includes an overall score, individual scores for each of the six issue areas, and highlights describing areas of strength and weakness.
-It also provides links to state-specific resources and information on seeking technical assistance.
+Report Cards include an overall score, individual scores for each of the six issue areas, and summaries describing areas of strength and weakness.
+They also include state-specific highlights that address new legislation, legal trends, statutes, and statistics.

 ANALYSIS REPORTS